tanvisenjaliya/Gender-Prediction/README.md

 # Gender-Prediction
+Using Naive Bayes Classifier we were able to classify name into males and females with 78% accuracy.

 Principle of Naive Bayes Classifier:
 A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
 The crux of the classifier is based on the Bayes theorem.